 Yes will cover the policyholder if they have had/have an IVA.

 We need a letter from the Spouse or Civil Partner transferring the NCD, to include wording: "… and in doing so I relinquish all rights."
-This letter has to also be signed.
+This letter must also be signed.
 Where the policyholder has died or is physically/mentally unable to authorise the transfer, NCD may be transferred upon request to us.

 The policy may remain in force for a period of 14 days from the date the vehicle is sold to allow time for the customer to acquire a replacement vehicle.
 If no substitution is performed within those 14 days the policy must be cancelled.

-No, we cannot offer any extensions on the 90 days' cover for driving in the EEA and certain other European countries.
+No, we cannot offer any extensions on the 90 days' cover for driving in the EEA and certain other specified European countries.

-No, any mid-term conviction is not applied until the next renewal
+No, any mid-term conviction is not applied until the next renewal.

-Premier Insurance Company Limited registered in Gibraltar with Company Number 100875 is authorised by the Gibraltar Financial Services Commission and subject to limited regulation by the Financial Conduct Authority and Prudential Regulation Authority.
+Premier Insurance Company Limited, registered in Gibraltar with company number 100875, is authorised by the Gibraltar Financial Services Commission and subject to limited regulation by the Financial Conduct Authority and Prudential Regulation Authority.